-How to renew your Connecticut Medicaid coverage
+How to Renew Connecticut Medicaid

-Keep your contact information current with CT DSS — respond to renewal notices to keep HUSKY coverage
+Keep your contact information current with CT DSS

 How HUSKY Health renewal works